hirorohi03/EasyForgeNeo/README.md

 ## 📖 Changelog

+### 2026/7/31

+- Changes
+    - Messages and comments have been translated into English, or are now displayed in both English and Japanese.

 ### 2026/7/27

 - New
     - Added `anima_do_reference` to `Settings for img2img` in `Settings`
     - Added `Download\Lora\Anima_Edit\AnimaEdit.bat`
-        - For instructions on how to use this LoRA, please see [“How to Use Anima-Edit (Cosmos Reference + Edit LoRA) on Forge Neo”](https://note.com/hirorohi03/n/na72233a8d6a4).
+        - For instructions on how to use this LoRA, please see ["How to Use Anima-Edit (Cosmos Reference + Edit LoRA) on Forge Neo"](https://note.com/hirorohi03/n/na72233a8d6a4)
 - Fix
     - Fix the download folder of `Download\Lora\Anima_Boost\AnimaDMD2.bat`
 - Update of Download batch